-Imperial Beach, and we are eager for our volunteers to be immersed in the community we are serving.
-This site offers collaboration with a variety of local organizations and non-profits, and dynamic opportunities to experience a binational culture.
-All volunteers have the opportunity to take an optional day trip to Tijuana.
-This site will host high school only and combined groups.
+In 2015, we opened a summer site in San Diego, and now serve in the neighborhood of Imperial Beach.
+This site offers collaboration with a variety of local organizations and non-profits, and dynamic opportunities to experience a bi-national culture.
+Depending on accessibility, volunteers may have the opportunity to take an optional day trip to Tijuana.
+This site will host high school only, middle school only, and combined groups across seven weeks.